jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 The ksh was a suitable replacement for the Bourne Shell and C Shell, but from the Free Software Foundation's view there was one main problem.
 All of these shells were under proprietary AT&T licenses.
 This led Richard Stallman and the FSF to fund development seeing that having a free software licensed shell was central to their dream of a completely free operating system.
 Work was begun in 1989 and completed in 1991.
 The shell was named the Bash Shell.
 It was a clever hack on the Bourne Shell name.
 Bash was a superset of the Bourne Shell and feeling as though they were "freeing" the Bourne Shell from its past life of closed software, they named it the "*Bourne Again Shell*"--Bash.
 Bash is the GNU Project's shell.
 It is intended to conform to the IEEE POSIX P1003.2/ISO 9945.2 Shell and Tools standard.
 It offers functional improvements over sh for both programming and interactive use.
 In addition, most sh scripts can be run by Bash without modification [^58].

-The improvements offered by Bash over sh, csh, and ksh include:
+The improvements offered by bash over sh, csh, and ksh include:

   * Command line editing
   * Unlimited size command history